BQSKit/bqskit/docs/guides/customgate.md

         #       the most efficient method for your gate.
 ```

 This style is helpful when the gate's attributes are dependent on the constructor arguments.
-The `get_unitary` method should be implemented in the same way as before.

 The last way to define the attributes is through methods.
 The corresponding property names can be found on the [`Gate`](https://bqskit.readthedocs.io/en/latest/source/autogen/bqskit.ir.Gate.html#bqskit.ir.Gate) class.
-The following example computers the gate name of `MyGateTensor` through the `name` property:
+The following example computes the gate name of `MyGateTensor` through the `name` property:

 ```python
 ...